 Ball State University, Community Health Network partner to create the Nursing Academy

 For more information, see the program brochure and website.

-Ball State University's School of Nursing is partnering with Community Health Network, one of the state's largest healthcare systems, to create the Nursing Academy, an accelerated degree program designed to increase the number of registered nurses in Indiana and apply innovative approaches to better prepare student nurses for their transition to professional practice.
+Ball State University's School of Nursing partnered with Community Health Network to create the Nursing Academy, an accelerated degree program designed to increase the number of registered nurses in Indiana and apply innovative approaches to better prepare student nurses for their transition to professional practice.

 The Nursing Academy offers a hybrid approach of learning through classes offered at Ball State, online and via video conferencing.
 Students also work at hospitals within Community Health Network, receiving on-the-job experience while being immersed in a clinical setting.